-This peace, which the world cannot give, has been left as a heritage to His disciples by the Divine Redeemer Himself: "Peace I leave with you, my peace I give unto you" (St. John xiv:27); and thus following the sublime teaching of Christ, summed up by Himself in the two-fold precept of love of God and of the neighbor, millions of souls have reached, are reaching, and shall reach peace.

-History, wisely called by a great Roman "The Teacher of Life," has proved for close on two thousand years how true is the word of Scripture that he will not have peace who resists God (cf. Job ix:4).
-For Christ alone is the "corner stone" (Ephesians ii:20) on which man and society can find stability and salvation.
+95. This peace, which the world cannot give, has been left as a heritage to His disciples by the Divine Redeemer Himself: "Peace I leave with you, My peace I give unto you"; and thus following the sublime teaching of Christ, summed up by Himself in the twofold precept of love of God and of the neighbor, millions of souls have reached, are reaching and shall reach peace.
+History, wisely called by a great Roman "The Teacher of Life," has proved for close on two thousand years how true is the word of Scripture that he will not have peace who resists God.
+For Christ alone is the "Corner Stone" on which man and society can find stability and salvation.

-On this Corner Stone the Church is built, and hence against her the adversary can never prevail: "the gates of hell shall not prevail" (St. Matthew xvi:18), nor can they ever weaken her; nay, rather, internal and external struggles tend to augment the force and multiply the laurels of her glorious victories.
+96. On this Corner Stone the Church is built, and hence against her the adversary can never prevail: "The gates of hell shall not prevail," nor can they ever weaken her; nay, rather, internal and external struggles tend to augment the force and multiply the laurels of her glorious victories.

-On the other hand, any other building which has not been founded solidly on the teaching of Christ rests on shifting sands and is destined to perish miserably (cf. St. Matthew vii:26, 27).
+97. On the other hand, any other building which has not been founded solidly on the teaching of Christ rests on shifting sands and is destined to perish miserably.